Charlie Korsmo

-Charles Randolph Korsmo (born July 20, 1978) is an American lawyer and actor.
-He is best known for portraying Sigmund "Siggy" Marvin in What About Bob?, the Kid from the film adaptation of Dick Tracy, Jack Banning in Hook, and William Lichter in Can't Hardly Wait.
+Charles Randolph Korsmo (born July 20, 1978) is an American lawyer, academic, and actor.
+He first came to prominence as a child actor, portraying the Kid in the film adaptation of Dick Tracy (1990), Sigmund "Siggy" Marvin in What About Bob?
+(1991), and Jack Banning in Hook (1991).
+After earning degrees from the Massachusetts Institute of Technology and Yale Law School, he became a lawyer for the Environmental Protection Agency and worked as a visiting professor at Brooklyn Law School.
+He is currently a professor of corporate law and finance at Case Western Reserve University School of Law.
+He still performs as an actor periodically, with roles in films including Can't Hardly Wait (1998, William Lichter), Chained for Life (2019, Herr Director), and A Different Man (2024, Ron Belcher).

 Early life

 Korsmo was born in Fargo, North Dakota, the son of Deborah Ruf, an educational psychologist, and John Korsmo, former owner of Cass County Abstract and former chairman of the Federal Housing Finance Board.
 He was raised in the Minneapolis suburb of Golden Valley, where he attended and graduated from Breck School in 1996.
 He has one older brother and one younger brother.

 Acting career

 Korsmo's acting roles included The Kid/Dick Tracy Jr. in Dick Tracy; Siggy, the son of Richard Dreyfuss's character, in What About Bob?, and Jack Banning, the son of Peter Pan in the 1991 film Hook.
-He quit acting in 1991, and didn't appear in another film until he portrayed the supporting character William Lichter in the 1998 film Can't Hardly Wait, which he filmed while he was attending MIT.
+He quit acting in 1991, and did not appear in another film until he portrayed the supporting character William Lichter in the 1998 film Can't Hardly Wait, which he filmed while he was attending MIT.
 He then took a 20-year break from acting before returning to the screen with a role in the 2019 film Chained for Life.